SAP Garden: History

 In 2019, it was reported that SAP gained naming rights for the arena.
 To avoid confusion with the SAP Arena in Mannheim, three naming proposals have been made to be voted under hashtag #NameGameOn: SAP Live (which received 9.9% of the votes), SAP Park (44.8%) and SAP Garden (45.3%).

 Groundbreaking was originally announced to take place in the winter of 2019.
 The first excavation work on the site began on 13 January 2020.
 Furthermore, the construction of the provisional construction roads with sidewalks and a pedestrian crossing started, which made accompanying tree felling work necessary.
 A partial building permit was available for this.
 The foundation stone was laid on 23 February 2021, but without guests and visitors due to the COVID-19 pandemic.

+The arena had its first game on 27 September 2024, with the Buffalo Sabres of the NHL defeating Red Bull Munich in an exhibition game, 5-0.
+Former Red Bull player, current Sabres player, and Munich native JJ Peterka led the teams onto the ice and was given a solo lap, and Peterka scored the fifth goal for the Sabres, receiving an ovation as well as chants postgame.